mrscee/cloud-engineering-journal-2026/logs/week-02/README.md

-“From On-Prem to the Cloud”
+##“From On-Prem to the Cloud”
-An S3 Static Website Use Case:
+##An S3 Static Website Use Case:

 ![Screenshot with article graphic](./assets/articlepic2.jpeg)

-By Comfort Benton | Cloud DevOps Engineer
+#By Comfort Benton | Cloud DevOps Engineer
-Press enter or click to view image in full size

 🟦 CASE OVERVIEW | Migrating a Static Website to AWS S3